authID Reports Financial and Operating Results for the Year Ended December 31, 2022

-DENVER, March 30, 2023 (GLOBE NEWSWIRE) -- authID® [Nasdaq: AUID] a leading provider of secure identity authentication solutions today reported financial and operating results for the year ended December 31, 2022.
+DENVER, March 30, 2023 (GLOBE NEWSWIRE) -- authID® AUID a leading provider of secure identity authentication solutions today reported financial and operating results for the year ended December 31, 2022.

 "I am excited about the strength of authID's digital identity technology.
 It delivers the enhanced, non-repudiable authentication needed to protect both workforce and consumer applications against identity fraud and cyberattacks associated with compromised passwords," said CEO Rhon Daguro.
 "In 2022, our stellar development team delivered our Verified 3.0 platform, secured a perfect score in testing for ISO Level 2 Biometric Presentation Attack Detection, achieved ISO 27001 Certification for Information Security Management Systems, and received certification of our FIDO2 passwordless solution by the FIDO Alliance."